Stuck in a No-Win Situation?

 During terminal illness, preparing to move is preparing to leave this world.
 It means getting one's financial affairs in order, seeing that Power of Attorney documents are prepared, a Health Care Directive signed, and wills written.
 If there are dependent children, provision is necessary for their guardianship.

 Sometimes, all we can do, is simply endure to the end.
-In the podcast Developing Endurance, the author indicates that endurance takes patience, determination, and dedication.
+Endurance takes patience, determination, and dedication.
 When we learn all that we can from the situation, make connections with the outside world, and prepare to move, we are enduring successfully.
 As we do so, we are able to move on after the fact with our dignity, self-respect, and emotional health intact.

 We never know when our situation will change, allowing us to make our move.
 The ground work we have laid when we felt we were in the no-win situation will determine our ability to take advantage of the current opportunity.
 It will give us the vehicle whereby we can move to higher ground.

-Remember, being in a no-win situation is not the end, there is always something that we can do, for your emotional health!
+Remember, being in a no-win situation is not the end, there is always something that we can do.